tstueven/CarND-Traffic-Sign-Classifier-Project/writeup.md

 As a first step, I decided to convert the images to grayscale because results were a lot better than when I kept all color channels.
 I found this counter-intuitive since many signs are distinctively red or blue which should help with classification.
-I probably just gets too complex when keeping all these information and this makes it a lot more difficult for the model to converge.
+On the other hand, colour-blind people have no problems reading traffic signs.
+Thus, there is no fundamental difficulty in recognizing in grayscale.
+Takne everything together, apparantly a reduction in dimension is worth a lot more than the additional color information.

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image2]

 As a last step, I normalized the image data because that is beneficial for learning.
+This is because the weights get updated in backpropagation by
+activations multiplied with the learning rate which is the same for all weights.
+And if the activations now differ a lot over different inputs that in principle should have a similar activation it is difficult for the network to settle on optimal weight values.

 I decided against the effort of generating additional data because I didn't expect it to help with the biggest problem in the end for which I'd have had to